younes-makhtoum/benicassim-tour-guide-app/README.md

 --> This project was the third and final project of the "Multi-screen apps" course (Project #6 of program).

 --> The goal was to create a tour guide app which presents relevant information about a chosen city.
-The app is expected to list top attractions, restaurants, public places, or events for the city.
+The app was expected to list top attractions, restaurants, public places, or events for the city.

 --> Project specifications can be found [here](documentation/udacity-abn-tour-guide-app-specifications.pdf).